slide slide slide

 Point Dume - At the end of the beach, visible as you look all the way to the left while facing the sea, Point Dume is a rocky promontory that juts out into the Pacific Ocean.
 The point, a long bluff, forms the northern end of the Santa Monica Bay.
 It is most interesting as a rock climbing location as the rocking mound forms a natural climbing wall with very moderate single pitch rock climbing routes that are perfect for the beginner or training, or simply for those simply wishing to try out natural rock climbing.

-© Copyright 2013-2016 WL Media, All Rights Reserved.
+2013-2025 WL Media, All Rights Reserved.